What Do Traditional Career Aptitude Tests Measure?

 This career aptitude test methodology was developed by David Meshulam, M.A. in Psychology, active in psychometric assessment since 1992 and founder of JobTestPrep.

-No. The system can evaluate potential based on academic difficulty and field of study.
+No. If you are a student or early-career candidate, the system evaluates your potential based on your academic background and field of study.

 Money Back Guarantee